The Bias of the Consumer Vocabulary

 James Keye explains this crucial linguistic point here.

 And just as the words “slave” and “nigger” were one-sided, humanity-denying by-products of rotten elite practices, so is the word “consumer” a direct and predictable bias emanating from the self-interested perception of an illegitimate overclass.
 According to the Oxford English Dictionary, the first known public, non-specialist use of the word “consumer” in its modern sense — i.e., as a substitute for the concept of a product-user — occurred in 1898, in the Sears and Roebuck Catalog!
 Despite this blatantly capitalist point of origin, finding a social scientist or social critic who exhibits any caution in adopting the concept is nigh on impossible.
+Indeed, many make careers by riffing on (and legitimizing) the bias.

+Language is both tool and trap.
 The whole “consumer” vocabulary has been a subtle but crucial means of disarming the public by indoctrinating it into accepting the idea that people are by nature just as greedy, insatiable, and stupid with resources as are capitalists, that capitalists do no more than answer to “consumers.”
 It’s an insidious lie, and you help perpetuate it every time you use this rotten label.
 Product-users and citizens of the world, unite!
 Cast off the dogmas and make a progressive and sustainable world, before it’s too late!

 TCT exists to publicize the true methods and consequences of big business marketing, which is corporate capitalism’s use of scientific management to control off-the-job behavior.
 Despite the importance of knowing how the overclass dictates the conditions and evolution of personal life, it does not follow that the proper answer to such dictatorship is an effort to politicize product-use in itself.
-In fact, such efforts always quickly reduce themselves to naive and paternalistic harangues for individuals to somehow use their “consumer” choices to alter the socio-economic system.
+In fact, such efforts always quickly reduce themselves to naive and paternalistic harangues for individuals to somehow use their “consumer” choices to alter the socioeconomic system.
 “Shop your way to a decent society!”
 “Join/start a co-op!”
 Meanwhile, power and macro-choices get tossed away as topics of resistance.
-The answer to the status quo is to change production policies at the highest level.
-Green shopping and co-ops are simply irrelevant to that effort.
+The answer to the status quo is to change investment and production policies at the highest level.
+Green shopping and co-ops are irrelevant if not diversionary to that effort.